Tomatoes are often infected with fungal diseases (related to mushrooms).

 Here is a short list of the main diseases that might infect your tomato plants:

-Alternaria solani infects all plants belonging to the Solanaceae family such as tomatoes, potatoes, eggplants, bell peppers, etc. and draws distinctive round spots on leaves.
+Alternaria solani infects all plants belonging to the Solanaceae family such as tomato, potato, eggplant, bell pepper, etc. and draws distinctive round spots on leaves.
 It spreads from bottom to top.
 Heavily infected stems blacken until they form necrosis.

 Phoma lycopercisi produces canker and black spots on stems, leaves and fruits.
 It is a severe disease that can spread to the entire plant, down to the roots.